-If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

 A career that's increasingly in demand is an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to make.